Ways To Get Away With Not Drinking In Social Situations

 - Having people well-meaningly, but condescendingly, try to "help" them loosen up and come out of their shell by cajoling them to drink a little.

-And here are some longer-term problems non-drinkers can run into:
+And here are some longer-term problems you can run into as a non-drinker:

 - Having friends who only half-accept you don't drink.
 They don't blatantly pressure you drink with them, but they also can't resist needling you about it.